 Amauti or amautik: A traditional Inuit woman’s garment that is essentially a warm coat with a pouch for carrying a baby built into the upper back.
 It has a large hood that covers both baby’s and wearer’s heads for warmth.

 Asian-style baby carrier : A baby carrier of a style based on those traditional in Asian cultures, consisting of a roughly square or rectangular body panel with straps attached at some or all of the corners.
 Includes meh dai / bei dai, podaegi, onbuhimo, and others.

 Base Size or Base Size Woven Wrap: A long, more-or-less rectangular piece of cloth used as a baby carrier by means of wrapping the entire cloth around the caregiver’s and baby’s body usually multiple times.
 Most often, but not always, refers to a longer wrap, 4 meters or more.Determining a base size woven wrap can often be decided by the length of fabric needed to complete either a ‘Front Wrap Cross Carry’ or a ‘Double Hammock’.

 Body: The part of a baby carrier in which the carried child’s trunk is supported.
 Used most often in reference to ABCs and buckle carriers, but also refers to the central portion of a ring sling or pouch.

-Buckle carrier: An Asian-style baby carrier or one based on the same general construction and use, but which uses buckles to fasten the straps rather than being secured by tying or tucking.
-Includes soft structured carriers, buckle tais and half buckles, and frontpacks; sometimes used interchangeably with “soft structured carrier.”
+Buckle carrier: A carrier which uses buckles to fasten the straps rather than being secured by tying or tucking.
+Includes soft structured carriers both with and without padding, half buckles, and frontpacks; sometimes used interchangeably with “soft structured carrier.”

 Chunei: A buckle carrier that is based on the Korean podaegi, consisting of a body panel that wraps around the wearer’s torso and is secured with hook-and-loop fastener and buckled straps.